d2l-ai/d2l-en/chapter_appendix_tools/buy-gpu.md

 For most users, it is enough to look at compute power.
 Note that many GPUs offer different types of acceleration.
 E.g. NVIDIA's TensorCores accelerate a subset of operators by 5x.
 Ensure that your libraries support this.
 The GPU memory should be no less than 4 GB (8GB is much better).
 Try to avoid using the GPU also for displaying a GUI (use the built-in graphics instead).
 If you cannot avoid it, add an extra 2GB of RAM for safety.

-The figure below compares the 32-bit floating-point compute power and price of the various GTX 900, GTX 1000 and RTX 2000 series models.
+:numref:`fig_flopsvsprice` compares the 32-bit floating-point compute power and price of the various GTX 900, GTX 1000 and RTX 2000 series models.
 The prices are the suggested prices found on Wikipedia.

-![Floating-point compute power and price comparison. ](../img/flopsvsprice.svg)
+![Floating-point compute power and price comparison. ](../img/flopsvsprice.svg) :label:`fig_flopsvsprice`

 We can see a number of things: